nodejs/node/.github/ISSUE_TEMPLATE/---bug-report.md

 Version: output of `node -v`
 Platform: output of `uname -a` (UNIX), or version and 32 or 64-bit (Windows)
-Subsystem: if known, please specify affected core module name
+Subsystem: if known, please specify the affected core module name

 If possible, please provide code that demonstrates the problem, keeping it as simple and free of external dependencies as you are able.